 by Sarah Tekath

 Future booking options U for undisclosed & X for unspecified

-In addition to the possibilities of identifying as male or female when booking a ticket, the options U for undisclosed (‘ not called ‘) or X for unspecified (‘ no further specified ‘) should also be available in the future.
+In addition to the possibility of identifying as male or female when booking a ticket, the options U for undisclosed (‘ not called ‘) or X for unspecified (‘ no further specified ‘) should also be available in the future.
 This eliminates the necessary identification as a man or woman when booking a ticket of the aforementioned airlines.
 A spokesperson for Airlines For America told The Daily Beast: “U.S. airlines value a culture of diversity and inclusion, both in the workplace and for passengers.
 We work hard every day to meet the needs of all travelers […].”

-Adapting to American IDs necessary
+Adapting to American IDs sill necessary

-Gender neutral booking option: Changes are left to the US Airlines
+Gender-neutral booking option: Changes are left to the US Airlines

-Our Experiences with US Airlines
+Our Experiences with US-American airlines